Skip to main content

 Optional LangChain Usage

-In the Python example below, we are pulling this structured prompt from the LangChain Hub and using it with a LangChain LLM wrapper.
-The prompt asks the LLM to decide which is better between two AI assistant responses.
-It uses structured output to parse the AI's response: 0, 1, or 2.
+In the Python example below, we are pulling this structured prompt from the LangChain Hub and using it with a LangChain chat model wrapper.

 Usage of LangChain is totally optional.
-To illustrate this point, the TypeScript example below uses the OpenAI API directly.
+To illustrate this point, the TypeScript example uses the OpenAI SDK directly.

 from langchain import hub